-Mixpanel’s Funnels allows you to examine how end-users perform events in a series.
+Mixpanel’s Funnels allows you to examine how end-users convert through events in a series.
 This article explains how to build a Funnels report.
 Learn about Funnels report basics in this article.
 Learn about how to interpret a Funnels report in this article.

 Create A Funnel

 The funnels query builder opens to an empty funnel query.
-To open a saved funnel, click on the Open button at the top right.
-Click New to create a new funnel by resetting the query click on the New button.
+To open a saved funnel, click on the Open button in the top right.
+To create a new funnel by resetting the query click on the New button.

-Click Add step to add steps to your funnel.
+Click + Add to add steps to your funnel.
 This will prompt you to select an event from the drop-down list.

 You also have the option to drag and drop steps in your funnel to rearrange the order.

 If you select any order funnels in the Conversion Details section, you have the option to anchor specific steps in your funnel by clicking on the step number.
-A step will either appear with a number beside it, indicating where it must fall in the funnel, or with an asterix (*), indicating that it can be performed at any time.
+A step will either appear with a number beside it, indicating where it must fall in the funnel, or with an asterix (*), indicating that it can be performed any time before the next anchored step.

 Learn more about any order funnels in the Conversion Details article.

 Click on the EXCLUSION STEPS header and click the +Add button to exclude a step from your funnel.

-For example, say you are an ecommerce company who wants to check if users who browse for additional products between adding something to their cart and checking out are less likely to complete a purchase.
+For example, if your product was an ecommerce retail company and you want to understand if users who browse for additional products between adding something to their cart and checking out are less likely to complete a purchase.
 To answer this question, you could create a funnel with three steps: